 On many occasions, the imperfection of human nature will cause or emphasize the hallucination of technology generally and AI particularly.
 To address this, it is important to first admit that we, humans and the technology developers and users, are not perfect.
 While several researchers highlighted, for instance, that eliminating bias from algorithms is easier than from humans [5], it is still crucial to put a lot of research efforts and investigations on humans to enhance ourselves (the technology creators and users) rather than on the technology.
 For instance, there should be more raising awareness about moral values, human responsibility, and accountability in technology (AI particularly) development, as well as the legal regulations and frameworks that developers need to respect in this context.
-So far, most of the debate is taking one strand, which is how to make ethical humans.
+So far, most of the debate is taking one strand, which is how to make ethical AI, while the question instead is how to make ethical humans.
 If we simply spend time and efforts improving machines instead of ourselves, we might end up overpowered by them, and we become "slaves" of machines in the long run, just feeding them data and providing stronger computing powers.